syncfusion-content/wpf-docs/wpf/ReportDesigner/Draw-Map-Report-Item.md

    * Action - To change the hyperlinks.

-   * MapLayer - To add maplayers to the map.
+   * MapLayer - To add map layers to the map.

 4. To add layer to the map right click on the map and select AddLayer, then layer properties wizard will open.